GautierDorval/ssa-e-a2-doctrine/README.md

 - **Q-Layer**
   A transversal interpretative legitimacy layer activated between understanding (SSA-E + Dual Web verification) and amplification (A2).
 It governs response authorization: when an answer is permitted to exist.

+- **SSA-E-R (RFC)**
+  A restitution proportionality module applied **after** Q-Layer authorization.
+It modulates the depth and form of an already-legitimate answer (canonical, structured, contextual, analytical) without altering response authorization outcomes.

 Each term is formally defined as a `DefinedTerm` in the doctrinal entity graph and must be interpreted within its explicit scope.

 ## Canonical documents